hbctraining/variant_analysis/lessons/01_data_organization.md

  - Can you found at `/home/$USER/`
  - Great place for storing valuable file/scripts

-### `/n/scratch3`
+### `/n/scratch`
- - Up to 10TiB or 1 million files/directories per user
+ - Up to 25TiB or 2.5 million files/directories per user
  - No back-ups
- - Purged from the system if not accessed for 30 days
+ - Purged from the system if not accessed for 45 days
  - Great for storing reproducible, intermediate files

+> **NOTE:** You may recall from previous trainings that the `scratch` space was called `scratch3` and not `scratch`.
+During December 2023/January 2024, HMS-RC migrate to a new scratch system with more storage and longer times between purges.

 Due to the limited storage space on `/home`, we are going to take advantage of scratch to hold some of our intermediate files for this workshop.
 This is a very common use of the scratch space as many analyses will have large intermediate files, which would otherwise fill up our home directories.